A3 Nutrient supply as driver of biomass production and associated ecosystem water fluxes along a land-use and climate gradient [funded by DFG]

 Prof. Dr. Wolfgang Wilcke

 All data will be provided at the core plot and plant functional type level and part of the data even at the level of the joint individual target plants thereby contributing to the joint response-effect framework analysis.
-The subproject A3 will deepen our understanding of the effect of climate and land-use change on major nutrient supply and loss processes in a highly biodiverse, remote tropical montane forest vulnerable to improved nutrient availability and its anthropogenic replacement systems.
+Subproject A3 will deepen our understanding of the effect of climate and land-use change on plant nutrition and major nutrient supply and loss processes in the natural dry forest and its anthropogenic replacement systems.